annotorious/project-website-source/content/annotorious/getting-started/_index.md

 });
 ```

-# A Note Styled Images
+# A Note on Styled Images

 Because of the way Annotorious works, some CSS style rules applied directly to the \<img\>
 element can cause compatibility issues.
 This is especially the case for `position`, `margin`